sahilpounikar/continuous-factory-process/README.md

 ## Root Cause Dashboard

-An interactive Tableau dashboard (`Root_cause_analysis_dashboard.twbx`) lets you explore defect risk by stage, machine, and measurement.
-Published version linked on the live site.
+An interactive Tableau dashboard lets you explore defect risk by stage, machine, and measurement — filter and drill down live.
+View it on the live site.

 ## Repository contents